 In some situations, urgent medical care is required to treat any underlying problem.
 In any case, experiencing excess discharge in the third trimester is a serious matter, especially if you experience pain and discomfort.
 Don’t hesitate to contact your doctor even if you are not entirely sure about the situation.

 Any sort of watery discharge is bound to be unpleasant, but it is completely natural most of the time.
 By now you must have understood the differences between normal and abnormal watery discharge.
-Pay attention to the changes your body goes through for your and your baby’s health.
+Pay attention to the changes your body goes through.
 Furthermore, follow the tips mentioned in this article to ensure that you have a normal watery discharge.
-However, if you notice an abnormal discharge, don’t hesitate to consult a doctor.
+However, if you notice abnormal discharge, don’t hesitate to consult a doctor.